 We are always available and highly responsive to our clients in the Los Angeles area.
 Beginning with your free case review until your case is fully resolved, you can rely on us to be there for you, answer your calls, and guide you through the process with compassion for you and aggressive representation in settlement negotiations or trial.

-Call (877) 975-2529 for more information about our legal services for injured clients and a free case evaluation.
+Call (877) 975-2529 for more information about our legal services in Los Angeles and Sherman Oaks for injured clients and a free case evaluation.

 • Gather evidence by taking photos of the accident scene, exchanging contact and insurance information with the other drivers involved, and taking notes on any important details (such as how the accident occurred) while they’re fresh in your mind